 Skip to main content Skip to navigation

-International Development (MA) (2024 Entry)
+International Development (MA) (2025 Entry)

 International Development students researching

-Explore our International Development taught Master's degree.
+Find out more about our International Development taught Master's degree at Warwick

-International Development is an interdisciplinary field of research, policy and practice concerned with challenges of economic growth, inequality, justice, human freedom and global governance.
+International Development is an interdisciplinary field of research, policy and practice concerned with challenges of economic growth, inequality, justice, sustainability, human freedom and global governance.

 Course overview